TokTok/website/README.md

 - linkchecker via `apt-get install linkchecker` (optional for link checking).

-The follwing make targets are available:
+The following make targets are available:

 - `make all`: build the complete website including external content.
 - `make changelog`: download changelogs (included in `all`)